sabinevidal/100-days-of-code/log.md

 **Thoughts:** There's so many WordPress logins...
 I can't keep track of them all.
 Playgrounds is getting fantastically more complicated.
 I'm working through it slowly, but really absorbing everything.
 Can't wait to build my first acctual Swift app!
 The CS50 problem sets are deceptive.
 They seem liek they'll be easy, then they're ridiculously hard and you don't know where to start, and then suddenly it starts working, everything makes sense, so you submit, and then you fail and you realise you have the whole thing wrong.
 I love it, but also hate it, and I guess that's the point.
 Onwards and upwards!

-**Learning Opportunities:** Gonna be going through the problems I encounter with pset1 Cash and 'live' blog how I solve them:
+**Learning Opportunities:** Gonna be going through the problems I encounter with pset1 Cash and 'live' blog how I solve them, will hopefully retain and learn by explaining to myself as I go along:
 Struggled with getting the cents to round accurately without rounding too much.
 As at first try input: 3.60 with `int cents = round(dollars * 100);` output: 300... which is not what I'm looking for...
 Found the problem!
 I declared the cents as an int at the beginning, instead of float.
 Changed it and now it works (integers don't use decimals, so essentially the decimal was just disregarded when input).
 The hints suggested we use the modulus operator, no idea where to start with that... probably the short on operators.